-Simulation of the transport of conservative constituents, such as perchlorate, does not require consideration of the retardation coefficient (R).
+Simulation of the transport of relatively conservative constituents, such as perchlorate (IT&RC, 2005 and Tipton et al., 2003), does not require consideration of the retardation coefficient (R).
 For conservative constituents, solute transport is assumed to occur at the same rate as the pore velocity of the groundwater.
-For constituents that exhibit a transport velocity less than that of groundwater, such as various forms of arsenic, the simulation approach requires consideration of R. R is constituent dependent, and will be calculated using the retardation equation (Dragun, 1988) incorporating distribution coefficients (K_d) calculated from the product of Site-specific values (e.g., fraction organic content [f{oc}]) and published scientific literature values (e.g., organic carbon partition coefficient [K{oc}]) for modeled organic constituents.
+For constituents that exhibit transport velocities less than that of groundwater, such as various forms of arsenic, the simulation approach requires consideration of R. R is constituent dependent, and will be calculated using the retardation equation (Dragun, 1988) incorporating distribution coefficients (K_d) calculated from the product of Site-specific values (e.g., fraction organic content [f{oc}]) and published scientific literature values (e.g., organic carbon partition coefficient [K{oc}]) for modeled organic constituents.
 K_d values for inorganic constituents will be determined using published scientific literature values for the appropriate redox (eH-pH) range for the Site.

-Site data as reported in the Closure Plan (BRC et al., 2006) indicate that volatile organic constituents are of minor concern at the Site and within the model domain.
+Site data as reported in the Closure Plan (BRC et al., 2006) indicate that volatile organic constituents are of relatively minor concern at the Site and within the model domain.
 Therefore, Site vapor transport in the vadose zone will not be simulated.